:

 20 wpm60ms180ms180ms420ms

-How to Remember Colon in Morse Code
+How to Remember the Colon in Morse Code

 ---...